NathanMBR/yt-playlist-scrapper/README.md

 ## Usage

 The easiest way to run this project is using the `quickstart` script (or its alias `qs`).
 Simply use the `npm run qs` command (`yarn qs` if you use yarn) at the console: the same will ask your for a YouTube playlist link.
-Paste it and press enter, and wait for code execution (it might take a while since the code opens the navigator).
+Paste it, press enter and wait for code execution (it might take a while since the code opens the navigator).

 ## Environment Variables